Skip to footer content

 $vbLabelText $csharpLabel

-This code creates a new document object instance using the WordDocument class and builds a structured form using the Table class.
+This code creates a new document instance using the WordDocument class and builds a structured form using the Table class.
 Each row contains a label in the first cell and a placeholder (wrapped in curly braces) in the second cell.
-The TextRun class handles plain text content, while TextStyle applies formatting.
-The placeholder syntax {FieldName} marks areas where users enter text that will be replaced with actual data later.
+The TextContent class handles plain text content, while TextStyle applies formatting.
+The placeholder syntax {FieldName} marks areas where you will replace text with actual data later.
+This approach provides similar flexibility to using IronWord documentation for advanced formatting options.

-The following code example demonstrates creating a comprehensive job application form with multiple sections.
-For developers preferring traditional structure, you can wrap this in namespace CreateFormInWord with class Program and static void Main:
+The following code example demonstrates creating a complete job application form with multiple sections.
+For developers preferring traditional structure, you can wrap this in a namespace with class declarations.
+When working with complex forms, consider reviewing IronPPT's slide management techniques for insights on organizing content hierarchically:

 using IronWord;